google/inspectorspacetime/README.md

 ### Basics
 <img src="https://google.github.io/inspectorspacetime/img/Panel.png" width="400">

-Select a pair or several pairs of keyframes and click the button.
-Your comp will be duplicated and resized to create space for all the useful spec data to live right along side the reference animation.
+Select a pair or several pairs of keyframes and click the giant button.
+Your comp will be duplicated and resized to create space for all the useful spec data to live right alongside the reference animation.

 A new text layer is generated with all the selected element data.
 Raw text may be edited.
 Enabling the expression will update style and live values.

 ### Live Text
 <img src="https://google.github.io/inspectorspacetime/gif/StartTime.gif" width="400">

 Spec data is based on the overall transition time.
-Markers are created at the time of the first and last selected keyframes as a reference for the transition time.
-Moving the Start and End markers update:
+Markers are placed at the time of the first and last selected keyframes as a reference for the transition time.
+Moving the start and end markers updates:

 - Total Duration
 - Delay